c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 #### `version`

-*Not handled yet*
+*Not handled yet.*

-Version for library, will also be provided as a compile time constant.
+Version for library.
+Will also be provided as a compile time constant.

 #### `authors`

-*Not handled yet*
+*Not handled yet.*

 List of authors to add for library compilation.

 #### `langrev`

-*Not handled yet*
+*Not handled yet.*

 The language revision to use.